-Special Gifts to Fields .- The financial support of the world-wide mission work of the church is based on the budget system.
+Special Gifts to Fields.-The financial support of the world-wide mission work of the church is based on the budget system.
 Appropriations are made to the various fields on the basis of budgeted needs.
 This is a fair and equitable method of distributing the funds.
 It insures every field's receiving a just share.
 Where special gifts are made to a particular field, a disparity is created to the disadvantage of all the other fields.
 If such gifts are given for the purpose of starting new work, the work thus started would languish when the special gift was used up, or it would have to be included in the budget for its future support.
 Thus other fields, with perhaps greater needs, but without the opportunity of making them known, would be deprived of their equitable part of general funds diverted to care for work started by special gifts.
 The entire history of this cause has over and over again proved the wisdom of having all generously and loyally give their offerings and gifts through the accepted channels, with the satisfaction of knowing that every mission field shares in the benefits of such giving.

-Solicitation of Funds.-The matter of soliciting funds is fully covered in the following statements:
+Solicitation of Funds.-The matter of soliciting funds is fully covered in the following General Conference policy:

-"1.
-No conference, church, or institution, without special counsel and arrangement, is to plan work requiring solicitation of funds from outside its own territory, any solicitation within its own territory to be in harmony with local, union, and General policy.

-"2.
-For the protection of churches from unauthorized teachers [individuals] and fraudulent and undenominational solicitation, it is recognized,

-"a.
-That ministers and church officers should not grant the privilege of the pulpit to persons who have not recognition or recommendation from the conference authorities.

-"b.
-That no permission be granted to solicit funds either publicly or privately without such recognition.

-"c.
-That all funds contributed by our people for any cause in response to appeals, be passed through the regular channels of the church.

-"d.
-That no authority is granted workers in the cause representing special interests in one part of the field, to solicit help for that work in any other conference without arrangement by the conference authorities, with written authorization therefor.
+- 1. No conference, church, or institution, without special counsel and arrangement, is to plan work requiring solicitation of funds from outside its own territory.
+Any solicitation within its own territory shall be in harmony with local, union, and General Conference policy. - 2.
+For the protection of churches from unauthorized teachers and fraudulent and undenominational solicitation, the following principles and methods are recognized: - a.
+Ministers and church officers should not grant the privilege of the pulpit to persons who have not recognition or recommendation from the conference authorities. - b.
+No permission shall be granted to solicit funds either publicly or privately without such recognition. - c.
+Literature for solicitation purposes shall be provided only to responsible persons. - d.
+All funds contributed by our people for any cause in response to appeals, shall be passed through the regular channels of the church. - e.
+No authority is granted workers in the cause representing special interests in one part of the field to solicit help for that work in any other part of the field or in any other conference, without arrangement by the conference officers, with written authorization therefor. - f.
+Conference and church officers shall take such steps as may be necessary to prevent unauthorized or illegal public solicitation. - 3.
+No campaign other than the Ingathering shall be conducted for the solicitation of money by Ingathering methods, using cans or our literature, for either home or foreign missions, and local conferences shall take such steps as may be necessary to stop any violations of this regulation.

-"3.
-Mission field workers visiting the home church or in touch with the home base by correspondence, are asked to solicit funds only for enterprises included in the budget of appropriations, working in co-operation with churches and conferences to raise the funds required to meet the appropriations on which the missions depend.

-"In harmony with this, the following was presented by

-the missionaries and adopted at the 1926 General Conference session:
+4. Mission field workers visiting the home churches or in touch with the home base by correspondence, are asked to solicit funds only for enterprises included in the budget of appropriations, working in co-operation with churches and conferences to raise the funds required to meet the appropriations on which the missions depend.
+In harmony with this, the following was presented by the missionaries and adopted at a session of the General Conference:

-"The band of missionaries present at this Conference desire to place on record their deep appreciation of the loyal way in which our people throughout the homelands are giving of their means for the maintenance of the work being conducted in the great missionary divisions of the world field.
+"The band of missionaries present at this Conference desire to place on record their deep appreciation of the loyal way in which our people throughout the homelands are giving of their means for the maintenance of the work being conducted in the great mission divisions of the world field.